Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: I would really just love to learn some more about you.
 So if you could share your name, how old you are, where you're from, and start by introducing yourself a little bit that would be great.

 Robert Stigile: Okay.
 Well, my name is Robert Stigile.
-And just for the, in case it doesn't come out too well in the reporting and the summary, it's S-T-I-G-I-L-E. A lot of the voice systems tend to spell it wrong.
+And just in case it doesn't come out too well in the reporting and the summary, it's S-T-I-G-I-L-E. A lot of the voice systems tend to spell it wrong.
 So I thought that I would just spell it for you.
+I am 58 years old at the moment.
+I have a birthday next month, so I will be turning 59.

-Rachel Tierney: Oh, Happy early Birthday!
+Rachel Tierney: Happy early Birthday!

 Robert Stigile: Well, thank you, my wife says it doesn't count, but anyhow.
-Let's see.
-So I was born and raised in the Los Angeles area – born in Glendale and grew up between the San Fernando Valley – and so I have lived here in the valley all of my life.
+I was born and raised in the Los Angeles area – born in Glendale and grew up between the San Fernando Valley – and so I have lived here in the valley all of my life.

 Rachel Tierney: What do you like to do for fun?

 Robert Stigile: I really like to go hiking and deep sea fishing.
 Those are my 2 main things that I like to do for fun.
 I also am a recently licensed ham radio operator.
+So I tend to get on the ham radio from time to time as well.

 Rachel Tierney: Those hobbies seem like they would take up a lot of your time, so they must be fun.